 - There are many smaller, local food pantries through churches and other organizations; search to see what’s near you.

-The small business community is reeling, whether from closures, reduced staffing, or a slowdown in sales.
-So check in on our favorite spots around town just like you might check in with a friend.
+The small business community is reeling.
+Check in on our favorite spots.
 Many are keeping social media or their websites updated with information.

 A few ideas: